junxit/us-congress-code/title-10/chapter-3/sec-130c.md

 ### References in Text

 The International Organizations Immunities Act, referred to in subsec. (h)(3)(A), is title I of act Dec.
 29, 1945, ch.
 652, 59 Stat.
-669, as amended, which is classified principally to subchapter XVIII (§ 288 et seq.) of chapter 7 of Title 22, Foreign Relations and Intercourse.
+669, which is classified principally to subchapter XVIII (§ 288 et seq.) of chapter 7 of Title 22, Foreign Relations and Intercourse.
 For complete classification of this Act to the Code, see Short Title note set out under section 288 of Title 22 and Tables.

 ### Amendments